ymollard/python-advanced-slides/exercises.md

   - a regular value for all other periods
 - Time is measured in number of days from day 0, for a certain **simulation duration**
 - **Incubation time** is taken into account: it is materialized by a delay of a few days every time the R0 changes
-- Lockdown is triggered automatically when the number of contaminations goes beyond a **critical threshold**, causing the R0 to
+- Lockdown is triggered automatically when the number of contaminations goes beyond a **critical threshold**, causing the R0 to decrease.

-**bold values** are taken as parameters of the simulation.
+**Bold values** are taken as parameters of the simulation.

 ---